apache/streampipes-website/docs/05_how-to-opcua-events.md

 The event type tree is ordered alphabetically by browse name, so it is usually easiest to start with the family you expect, such as a base alarm type or a more specialized condition subtype.

-<DocVisualPlaceholder
+<ScreenshotFigure
-  title="OPC UA Event Type Selection" purpose="Show the event type tree with one event type selected for the server-side filter."
+title="OPC UA Events Event Types" src="/img/howto/opcua-events/howto-opcua-events-type.png"
+alt="Select the event type to monitor" caption="Select the event type to monitor."
 />

 ## Add optional event fields carefully